Hopf dreams and diagonal harmonics: Acknowledgments

 \section{Acknowledgments}

 We thank Fran\c{c}ois Bergeron for fruitful discussions on multivariate diagonal harmonics.
-These discussions were essential for the development of Part~\ref{part:multivariateDiagonalHarmonics} and lead in particular to Theorem~\ref{thm:eExpansion} and Proposition~\ref{prop:bigradedHilbertSeries}.
+These discussions were essential for the development of Part~\ref{part:multivariateDiagonalHarmonics} and lead in particular to Theorem~\ref{thm:LLT}.
 We also thank Nicolas Thi\'ery for sharing his computations.
 We are grateful to Myrto Kallipoliti, Robin Sulzgruber and Eleni Tzanaki for pointing out the observation in Remark~\ref{rem_bouncek_heightk}.
 Thanks to their observation we discovered the connection between the Steep-Bounce Conjecture and the zeta map in Section~\ref{sec_steepbounce_conjecture}.
 The computation and tests needed along the research were done using the open-source mathematical software \texttt{Sage}~\cite{Sage} and its combinatorics features developed by the \texttt{Sage-combinat} community~\cite{SageCombinat}.
+Finally, we are grateful to an anonymous referee for relevant suggestions.